 - 143. However, for applications to deploy Small Wireless Facilities, we implement a modified tolling system designed to help ensure that providers are submitting complete applications on day one.
 This step accounts for the fact that the shot clocks applicable to such applications are shorter than those established in the 2009 Declaratory Ruling and, because of which, there may instances where the prevailing tolling rules would further shorten the shot clocks to such an extent that it might be impossible for siting authorities to act on the application.
-The shot clocks to such an extent that it might be impossible for siting authorities to act on the application.
-The shot clock then resets once the application to determine whether the application is incomplete.
+For Small Wireless Facilities applications, the siting authority has 10 days from the submission of the application to determine whether the application is incomplete.
 The shot clock then resets once the applicant submits the supplemental information requested by the siting authority.
 Thus, for example, for an application to collocate Small Wireless Facilities, once the applicant submits the supplemental information in response to a siting authority's timely request, the shot clock resets, effectively giving the siting authority an additional 60 days to act on the Small Wireless Facilities collocation application.
 For subsequent determinations of incompleteness, the tolling rules that apply to non-Small Wireless Facilities would apply-that is, the shot clock would toll if the siting authority provides written notice within 10 days that the supplemental submission did not provide the information identified in the original notice delineating missing information. - 144.
 As noted above, multiple authorizations may be required before a deployment is allowed to move forward.
 For instance, a locality may require a zoning permit, a building permit, an electrical permit, a road closure permit, and an architectural or engineering permit for an applicant to place, construct, or modify its proposed personal wireless service facilities.
-428 All of these permits are subject to Section 332's requirement to act within a reasonable period of time, and thus all are subject to the shot clocks we adopt or codify here. - 145.
+All of these permits are subject to Section 332's requirement to act within a reasonable period of time, and thus all are subject to the shot clocks we adopt or codify here. - 145.
 We also find that mandatory pre-application procedures and requirements do not toll the shot clocks.
 429 Industry commenters claim that some localities impose burdensome pre-application requirements before they will start the shot clock.
 430 Localities counter that in many instances, applicants submit applications that are incomplete in material respects, that pre-application interactions smooth the application process, and that many of their pre-application requirements go to important health and safety matters.
 431 We conclude that the ability to toll a shot clock when an application is found incomplete or by